Welcome...to the Fairhills High School Basketball Academy

 As such, all academy players are required to participate in co-curricular programs being offered within the school.

-Players may opt to join the Students Representatives Council, accept a role in musical productions, take part in school debating competitions, become trained student mediators, assist in school transition programs, referee and coach Primary School Sport teams or students may attend leadership training courses and seminars which will be delivered througout the year.
+Players may opt to join the Students Representatives Council, take part in school debating competitions, become trained student mediators, assist in school transition programs, referee and coach Primary School Sport teams or students may attend leadership training courses and seminars which will be delivered througout the year.

 The Personal Development Program offered to students within the Academy will assist them to apply the interpersonal skills they develop both on and off the court.